 2. Fill in sections A and B of the petition completely.

 3. Have your professor sign section C.

-4. Attach a course syllabus to the completed and signed petition and bring it to the Women’s Studies office, AH 624.
+4. Attach a course syllabus to the completed and signed petition and bring it to the WGSS office, AH 624.

-5. WOST will complete the remaining steps and contact you when the process is finished.
+5. WGSS will complete the remaining steps and contact you when the process is finished.

-NOTE: 4000 level courses may count for the WOST graduate certificate if the student completes extra work and completes a signed agreement with the professor beforehand.
+NOTE: 4000 level courses may count for the Women's Studies graduate certificate if the student completes extra work and completes a signed agreement with the professor beforehand.

 Guest Teaching Opportunities

-Each semester, students who have completed the Graduate Certificate may be selected to teach one class period of the undergraduate Introduction to Women's Studies course (WOST 2350).
+Each semester, students who have completed the Graduate Certificate may be selected to teach one class period of the undergraduate Introduction to Women's Studies course (WGSS 2350).
 Guest lecturers receive a stipend.

 Graduate Certificate Ceremony

 The WGSS Program holds a commencement ceremony and luncheon each Spring for students who have completed the Graduate Certificate that year.